Anti-Inflammatory Diet Plan →

 Like Omega-3 fatty acids, Omega-6 fatty acids are also a form of polyunsaturated fats that must be consumed in our diets.
 The most common form of Omega-6 is known as linoleic acid (LA) which plays a role in energy and immune system functions.
 However, it also exists in a form known as arachidonic acid (AA).
 Upon consumption, LA is converted into AA which is then converted by the body into eicosanoids.

-Note: It is important to know that there are some not-so-great sources of Omega-6 fatty acids such as refined seed oils that can actually cause inflammation.
+Note: It is important to know that there are some not-so-great sources of Omega-6 fatty acids such as processed seed oils that could cause inflammation.
 (Source)

 jar of olive oil being poured into bowl